I was thinking it’s about time to write a post about Fear, our chronic companion if we are alive.

 - Everyone has fear when they try something new.
 It’s a sign you are stretching and living fully.

 - As new layers of fear show up, we can tackle them one step at a time.

 - Our fears take on many voices in our heads.
-Naming them can help disarm them.
+Naming each voice can help disarm them.

 - Question your fearful thoughts.
 They often shrink in the light of day.

 - Get out from under that rock and call a friend for a reality check.

 - If you’re trying to do it all, chill out.
 Take something off the calendar.
 Really.

 - “Is Fear Making You Cling to What No Longer Serves You?”
 (PositivelyPositive, 8/1/2012)